 Influencers are people who have followers.
 When they talk, others listen.
 We all know a few people like this.

 Anyone COULD be an influencer, but it’s typically lawyers, doctors, pastors, entrepreneurs, leaders, top salespeople, educators, and other professionals.
-It’s people with credibility.
+It’s people with credibility, such as people with a large social media following.

 The beauty of recruiting influencers into your business is that they have a lot of people they can talk to who will actually listen to what they have to say.
 These are the people who can recruit a lot of people quickly, and find tons of customers with ease.